 Ugh.
-One of the worst things about winter are cracked cuticles.
+One of the worst things about winter is cracked cuticles.
 You may find your cuticles crack so much in winter because they suffer from the same lack of moisture that your skin does.
 But why winter?
 It’s all about the cold, dry air.
 In other months you might suffer from cracked cuticles due to excessively dry skin or from washing hands, which also saps cuticles of moisture.

 So how to fix?
 You have a few options.